-LEADING OFF: Verlander on a roll, another Yankees injury
+LEADING OFF: Verlander, Astros on a roll, a new Yanks injury

 Two-time AL Cy Young Award winner Corey Kluber took another step in his comeback from a broken right forearm by throwing a simulated game on Saturday.

-The Cleveland right-hander started playing catch about six weeks ago and has been throwing in the bullpen for a couple weeks.
+The Cleveland right-hander started playing catch about six weeks ago and has been throwing in the bullpen for a couple of weeks.
 He threw 35 pitches to hitters from Akron, the Indians’ Double-A team, in a session at Progressive Field.
 He hit 88-89 mph and threw several breaking pitches.

-Cleveland is chasing Minnesota for the top spot in the AL Central Division.
+Cleveland is chasing Minnesota for the top spot in the AL Central.
 Kluber went 2-3 with a 5.80 ERA before the injury, which happened on May 1 when he was struck by a line drive.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports